apache/james-project/src/site/markdown/server/manage-webadmin.md

 }
 ```

 **Warning**: Current web-admin uses `US` locale as the default.
 Therefore, there might be some conflicts when using String `containsIgnoreCase` comparators to apply
 on the String data of other special locales stored in the Vault.
 More details at [JIRA](https://issues.apache.org/jira/browse/MAILBOX-384)

+**Note**: The optional `force` query parameter (`&force=true`) bypasses the user existence check.
+This is useful for restoring the vault of a deleted user or a virtual user.

 Response code:

  - 201: Task for restoring deleted has been created
  - 400: Bad request:
    - action query param is not present
    - action query param is not a valid action
    - user parameter is invalid
    - can not parse the JSON body
    - Json query object contains unsupported operator, fieldName
    - Json query object values violate parsing rules
- - 404: User not found
+ - 404: User not found (bypassed when `force=true`)

 [More details about endpoints returning a task](#Endpoints_returning_a_task).